 Working with other people can be a challenge, as it requires adjusting to different working styles and accommodating different opinions and methods.
 Workers who cooperate well with others and enjoy working with a team are very valuable to employers.
 You can show teamwork adaptability skills in your resume with sentences like:

 You won’t always be working in a team.
 The ability to work well alone is also valuable.
 Managers appreciate employees who can diligently get their work done and solve problems without much oversight or supervision.
-Independence is an important adaptability skill for your resume.
+Independence is an important adaptive skill for your resume.

 Independence resume adaptability skills may include: